Skip to content

 • Get a Deutschlandticket (€63/month as of 2026) if you travel between cities on weekends.

 • Hausarzt: register with a GP near your flat.
 Needed for anything more than a common cold.
+See our Hausarzt guide.

 • German class: enroll in a VHS (Volkshochschule) course during semester.
 Reaching B1 German within 2 years of arrival opens post-study opportunities dramatically.
+See the German language guide.

 Found something wrong or missing?